robertorosero/pyhtonmig/Doc/library/signal.rst

   underlying implementation), with the exception of the handler for :const:`SIGCHLD`, which follows the underlying implementation.

-* There is no way to "block" signals temporarily from critical sections (since this is not supported by all Unix flavors).

 * Although Python signal handlers are called asynchronously as far as the Python user is concerned, they can only occur between the "atomic" instructions of the Python interpreter.
 This means that signals arriving during long calculations